federicocarboni/eloquent-ffmpeg/README.md

 await process.complete();
 ```

-**Note:** When passing inputs to `FFmpegCommand.concat()` you must specify the protocol, `file:` for
+**Note:** When passing inputs to `FFmpegCommand.concat()` the protocol must be explicitly specified,
-example, streams are handled automatically.
-Sometimes it may be necessary to explicitly enable
+`file:` for example, streams are handled automatically.
+Sometimes it may be necessary to explicitly
-certain protocols.
+enable certain protocols.

 ```ts
 const cmd = ffmpeg();